Thabo-Mavundla/Who-is-Thabo-Mavundla/README.md

 This project is licensed under the [MIT License](LICENSE) — feel free to use and modify for personal or professional purposes.

----

-Let me know if you want a markdown version downloaded or a dark mode toggle added to your site!